balysv/material-menu/README.md

 Usage
 -----

-Generally, you should use `MaterialMenuDrawable` as a standalone drawable in your custom views, etc.

-The library provides two wrappers that might ease implementation:
+The library provides two wrappers of `MaterialMenuDrawable` that eases implementation into the ActionBar, NavigationDrawer slide interaction or into any other custom layout.

 ### MaterialMenuView